mdarm/m4-competition-approaches/statistical-methods/README.md

 - Naive 2
 - Arima

-## Differences between Slawek's version and this one

-The original intention was to reproduce the complete ES-RNN algorithm, and its prediction results, on the entirety of the M4-competition dataset.
-I still have a way to go.
-What I have not yet implemented are the following
+## Method description

+Naive 1: simply picks the last value of the training set, replicates it, forming a horizontal line.
+Naive 2: picks the last $S$ values of the training set and replicates it

 - 3d Holt-Winters implementation (that is, multiple series processing in one step)
 - multi-series-model with shared trend LSTM